 - Oysters are typically clustered in a group, and you’ll want to remove the tougher central stem and separate them into individual pieces.

-- As mentioned before, the stems will be chewier than the caps.
+- The stems will be chewier than the caps.
 If you don’t like a chewier texture, you can remove more of the stem before cooking.

 - Oil: Because we’re finishing the mushrooms in butter, I call for a neutral oil with a high smoke point, like canola or peanut oil.
 I have tested this recipe with olive oil before, but it sprays everywhere and makes a mess, so neutral oil is best here!